aphalo/ooacquire/README.md

     Temurin OpenJDK and Corretto OpenJDK are free distributions, in contrast Oracle’s Java 8 JDK, has some restrictions and is less frequently updated.
-2.  **rOmniDriver run-time** from Ocean Optics which was until recently a free download but has been discontinued.
-It is the same installer as for the non-free SDP, but if run-time is selected during installation no key/password are asked for.
+2.  **rOmniDriver run-time** from Ocean Optics which is a free download, but support has been discontinued.
+It is the same installer as for the non-free SDP, but if run-time is selected during installation no key/password are required.
 3. Install ‘rOmniDriver’ and ‘ooacquire’ after setting the `repos` option, which ensures dependencies will be installed automatically.
     Once the option is set, installation is as for packages hosted at